trevorvoncannon/angi/README.md

 ```
 #### Data Validation

 Remember the `pv-inspector` pod I mentioned earlier?
 This is where it comes into play.
-Run the following command to exec into the inspector pod and confirm data is being extracted from the API and stored on the volume.
+Run the following command to exec into the inspector container and confirm data is being extracted from the API and stored on the volume.

 ```bash
 kubectl exec -it pvc-inspector -n angi -- ls -l api-data